FoolCode/asagi-toolkit/fuuka-to-asagi-migration-tool/README.md

 `-z`, `--import-delay`

-Specifies the length the tool should sleep for before attempting to query the insert statement again.
+Specifies the amount of time (seconds) the tool should sleep for before attempting to query the insert statement again.
+(Default: 10)